Sphynx Cat Health Issues: Common Concerns

 Regular moisturizing, avoiding harsh chemicals, and providing a shaded outdoor environment can help prevent skin problems.

-They may be more susceptible to respiratory conditions, so it's important to maintain a clean living environment.
+Yes, they may be more susceptible to respiratory conditions, so it's essential to maintain a clean living environment.

 Gentle cleansing and moisturizing with products specifically designed for cats can help keep their skin healthy.